 How Your Sewer Bill Is Calculated

 The Fredericksburg Sewer and Water Authority is charged with the installation, operation and maintenance of both the public water and public sewer facilities within its service area.
 Under law, the authority must charge rates sufficient to pay all of the expenses associated with that mandate.
 Because the authority cannot levy taxes, all of our income must be obtained from our customers.
 Every fall, a committee of members of the board of directors is charged with drawing up a budget for the following calendar year.
 This proposed budget is introduced to the entire board at a public meeting, is debated, modified, and finally adopted.
 Frequently, the initial proposed budget may be sent back to the budget committee for further research or amendment prior to the vote to adopt it.
 The budget committee obtains information from employees, vendors, professionals, engineers, utilities and from any other source that can provide knowledgeable input related to upcoming expenses.
 Historical information on usage, cost trends, and repairs is also used when appropriate.
-The budget process, which begins in September of each year, takes about four months to complete and results in the adoption of a budget for the water system and one for the sewer systems, which under Pennsylvania law must occur prior to December 31 of each year.
-The information below describes how your sewer and water bill is calculated, based upon the appoved budgets.
+The budget must be approved prior to December 31st of each year under Pennsylvania law.
+The information below describes how your sewer and water bill is calculated, based upon the approved budgets.

 Calculation of Your Bill: